 I use matching hangers.
 It really makes a difference in the appearance of your closet when the hangers are consistent.
 Now, I do have different hangers for different purposes:

 - wood hangers for my husband’s shirts (best for large shoulders, but they do take up a lot of space.)

 - Thin velvet hangers are space-efficient and anti-slip and I like them for my shirts.

 - I never use wire hangers.
 They distort the shape of your clothes.

 I designate a separate hanging section for clothes that need ironing/steaming so that they don’t get mixed in with the ready to wear items.

 I keep all the empty hangers together so that I don’t have to hunt for them when I’m putting laundry away.
 It’s a real time saver.

 I have small baskets on the shelf above the closet rod where we store pajamas and hand washables.

-I have two laundry baskets, one for lights and one for darks.
+I have two laundry baskets, one for light colors and one for dark colors.
 When either gets full, I know it’s time to do laundry.

 And that, my friends, is the closet layout that has worked for me for years!